The technical term for the pancreas is pancreas. If your dog suffers from pancreatitis, this is also known as pancreatitis.

 In addition, the administration of painkillers is common in the treatment of dogs with pancreatitis.
 If necessary, your pet will also be given an infusion to compensate for the loss of fluid due to diarrhoea and vomiting.

-Regardless of this, it is essential that your dog suffering from pancreatitis receives a digestible dog food with a low fat content.
+Regardless of this, it is essential that your dog suffering from pancreatitis receives a dog food with an easily digestible animal protein source and easily digestible carbohydrate sources, such as potatoes and sweet potatoes.
 Treatment with antibiotics, on the other hand, is controversial, as their benefit for dogs with pancreatitis has not been proven beyond doubt.

 Depending on the severity of the pancreatitis, you should notice an improvement in your four-legged friend's condition after just a few days.
 Under certain circumstances, however, the symptoms may last for several weeks and even require inpatient care.